account931/git-browserify-yii_commands_manuals/README.md

 //add all modified to tracked(before $git commit)---

-git add .   -> add all
+git add .   -> add all new untracked

-git add -u
+git add -u  -> add to commit all tracked